Prospects for toponium formation at the LHC in the single-lepton mode

 where the momentum information has been replaced with ellipses and we have limited the floating-point numbers in the first line of the event to three digits for brevity.
 Following the standard LHE format~\cite{Boos:2001cv, Alwall:2006yp}, each of the subsequent lines corresponds to a particle.
 Their first entry indicates the particle identifier according to the Particle Data Group numbering scheme and their second entry refers to the initial-state, intermediate-state or final-state nature of the particle.
 The third and fourth entries provide information on the parent of each particle, while the fifth and sixth entries encode the colour and anticolour information.

-We updated the \lstinline{Python} script previously used in our work on toponium di-leptonic decays, and we adapted it to the single-leptonic case.
+To achieve this in a straightforward manner, we updated the \lstinline{Python} script previously used in our work on toponium di-leptonic decays, and we adapted it to the single-leptonic case.
+This script will prepare the generated hard-scattering events for parton-shower simulations by updating the colour-flow information for the bound-state configuration, introducing the phantom $Z'$ carrying the toponium four-momentum and adding any missing top or antitop from the event record.
 The resulting file \lstinline{reprocess_1l.py} is available from \href{https://github.com/BFuks/toponium.git}{https://github.com/BFuks/toponium.git} and should be executed within any of the \lstinline{Events/run_xx} sub-folders generated by \mgamc.
 Once these modifications are complete, parton showering can be simulated from the working directory by typing in a shell the command

 This launches the command-line interface of \mgamc, from which the showering step can be initiated with

 with \lstinline{run_xx} denoting the relevant run name.